Safeguarding changes using the plan-execute pattern

 At the company I’m currently working at, a.k.a. re:cap, we have some manual data imports that are business-critical, e.g., a customer-provided CSV file that we want to import into our database and that affects business operations.
-A simple pattern I came to love to make this process fast & safe is using update plans.
+A simple pattern I came to love to make this process fast & safe is using the plan-execute pattern.

-If you know Terraform, you already know update plans.
+If you know Terraform, you already know the plan-execute pattern.
 Terraform is a tool that is used to manage infrastructure using a declarative programming language.
 Changing infrastructure is extremely delicate, remove one line of code, and the production server could be deleted, increasing the avg. heart rate of the team by 50 BPM.
 To safeguard our servers and heart rates, an infrastructure update is typically done with the following steps:

 1. The developer changes the infrastructure code as they desire, e.g., increasing the memory of a server from 8 to 16 GB.